Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: LLMs can control their neural activations

 \subsection{Explicit control}

-In explicit control tasks (Fig.~\ref{fig:diagram}d), the sentence in the assistant message ($(N+1)$-th turn) is autoregressively generated by the model in response to the imitation instruction.
+In explicit control tasks (Fig.~\ref{fig:diagram}d and Appendix\ref{appendix:Controlexperiments}), the sentence in the assistant message ($(N+1)$-th turn) is explicitly generated by the model (in an autoregressive way) in response to the imitation instruction.
 Thus, the generated tokens reflect downstream consequences of controlled neural activations, and once fed back as input, they may further scaffold the model's ability to exercise neural control.

-We now examine whether neurofeedback enables LLMs to control the neural activations associated with the generated assistant sentences along the target axis in a specific layer (``neural scores'').
-If the model can control neural scores following the prompt instructions, the scores should be more positive when imitating label 1, but more negative when imitating label 0.
-We find that LLMs can successfully control neural scores for LR-targeting prompts (Fig. \ref{fig:explicit}a, showing layer 16 in LLaMA3.1 8B).
-We quantified the control effect of prompts on that axis using Cohen's $d$, the difference between the mean values of the two neural score distributions, normalized by the standard deviation averaged over the two distributions (see Appendix~\ref{sec:cohend}).
-Because the directional sign of the target axis is specified by the prompt, a significantly positive $d$ corresponds to successful control.
+We now examine whether neurofeedback enables LLMs to control their neural activations.
+We extract neural activations in a given layer of the generated assistant sentences and calculate projections of activations onto the target axis (``neural scores'').
+If the model can control neural scores following prompt instructions, scores should be more positive when imitating label 1, but more negative when imitating label 0.
+We find that LLMs can successfully control neural scores for LR-targeting prompts with enough in-context examples (Fig. \ref{fig:explicit}a, showing layer 16 in LLaMA3.1 8B).
+We quantified the control effect $d$ of prompts on that axis with its signal-to-noise ratio (the difference between the mean values of the two neural score distributions, normalized by the standard deviation averaged over the two distributions, see Appendix~\ref{sec:cohend} on Cohen's $d$).
+Because the directional sign of the target axis is specified by the labels in the prompt, a significantly positive $d$ corresponds to successful control.

-In addition to the target axis, does this control prompt also affect other directions in the neural space?
-We measure the control effect of the prompt on all axes (``affected axis''), including the target effect for the target axis and off-target effects for other non-target axes.
-We note that, however, the directional sign of the affected non-target axis is not fully specified by the prompt, especially in cases where the affected axes are orthogonal to the prompt-targeted axis.
-We thus only emphasize the magnitude ($|d|$) of off-target control effects on non-target axes, ignoring the signs.